Cash flow has been a growing cause for concern within the sector for a number of years.

 - Heart of England Community Foundation

 The Coronavirus Resilience Fund is making grants of up to £1,500 to constituted groups whose services are seen as vital for local communities in the West Midlands and Warwickshire.
 Examples include food banks, emergency food parcel deliveries, befriending services and outreach activities.
+The Coronavirus Resilience Fund is open, for eligibility criteria visit the Heart of England website.

 - Hertfordshire Community Foundation